aymenhafeez/strange-attractors-qt/README.md

 PyQtGraph app for visualising strange attractors.

-This is a local and more performant version of [strange-attractor-visualiser](https://github.com/aymenhafeez/strange-attractor-visualiser)
+This is a local, more performant version of [strange-attractor-visualiser](https://github.com/aymenhafeez/strange-attractor-visualiser)

 ## Running the app